Best Angle Grinder for Sharpening Mower Blades

 DIY Blade Sharpening

 Put on eye and ear protection and clamp the blade securely so it can’t move.
-Use a grinding or flap disc appropriate for metal and keep the wheel moving along the blade edge at a steady angle, making light passes rather than forcing a deep cut.
-Aim for an even bevel on both sides and periodically stop to cool the metal and check the edge.
-Balance the blade after sharpening and remove any burrs with a file before reinstalling it on your mower.
+Use a grinding or flap disc made for metal.
+Keep the wheel moving along the blade edge at a steady angle, and make light passes instead of forcing a deep cut.

 Where It Shines